WillCao68/twist-api/source/includes/v2/_integration_channel.md

 ## Channel Incoming webhook

-Sometimes a developer just wants an **incoming webhook** URL to post via some script or external system without setting up a webserver and so on.
+Sometimes a developer just wants an **incoming webhook** URL to post via manually via `curl` (for example) or to include in the Continuous Integration build.
 It can be done via [OAuth integration](#oauth) by using the token provided or via channel or thread integration.

 To do that using a channel integration, you just have to create and install it.
 After the installation, Twist will provide the URL for manual posting.